Position Opening:

 • Ability to quickly grasp AF’s artistic priorities and to help Board members find their niche within that trajectory;

-• Ability to lead and work within a highly successful, artistically-driven business model, while building consensus for new pathways that will benefit the organization;
+• Ability to lead and work within a highly successful, artistically driven business model, while building consensus for new pathways that will benefit the organization;

 • A natural affinity for AF’s organizational values, including consensus, collaborative decision-making, a sense of fun, and the enthusiastic pursuit of diversity and equity in classical music.